gitjeff05/kapitsa/README.md

 # Notes on implementation

-This program is meant to be minimal.
-Most of it is done through `find` and `jq`.
+This program is meant to be minimal and portable.
+Most of the functionality is through `find` and `jq`.
 I have not included comprehensive install scripts that would do a lot of the setup for you (e.g., editing `.bash_profile` or adding files to your `$HOME` directory).
 Users should be at least somewhat familiar with the command line (i.e., knowledge of `.bash_profile` (or similar), `alias` and `chmod`).
 Anyone can read the contents of `kapitsa` and know that it simply reads some files and produces an output.
 Please [open an issue](https://github.com/gitjeff05/kapitsa/issues) to file a bug or request a feature.

 # Security